jdaosavanh/game_of_life/README.md

 #The logic and algorithm

-First would be to create the two dimensional array to hold the orthogonal grid of square cells.
+First would be to create the two dimensional array to hold the orthogonal grid of cell cells.
 Each value in the grid will either be true or false for alive or dead.
 Loop through each row in the two-dimensional and check how many neighbors the current position has.
 Then run a check to see if the current position needs to be changed.